Loading

 2. Selecting the row takes you to a transaction summary

-3. In the description column, under the charge for funding the contract, select the View funds in escrow link
+3. In the description column, under the charge for funding the contract, select the View project funds link

-4. The link will take you to the Escrow transaction tab on the Escrow page with the filters applied for the specific contract you were viewing in the slide out
+4. The link will take you to the Project funds tab with the filters applied for the specific contract you were viewing

-When a balance is used to make a payment on a contract, you’ll also see it on the Escrow transactions tab listed as a Paid to freelancer transaction type.
+When a balance is used to make a payment on a contract, you’ll also see it on the Project funds tab listed as a Paid to freelancer transaction type.
 All the ins and outs will be covered on this page.
 The main transaction summary will only cover the funding in for the contract.

 When you get an deposit refund from the freelancer, those funds are returned to your billing method and deducted from your balance.
-You’ll see these transactions under your Escrow transactions tab.
+You’ll see these transactions under your Project funds tab.

 Frequently Asked Questions